How to Work with Difficult Men

 2. Written Transcripts for ALL the Calls

-For each call we are on together you will get a written transcript and be able to download all the worksheets.
+For each call, you will get a written transcript and be able to download all the worksheets.

 3. Downloadable Access to the Videos and Audio for Easy Review and Listening

-Each week we’ll be together on video calls.
-If you want to review or listen to the calls or if you miss a call then you will be able to download both the audio and video from the call so you will own it forever.
+This course contains five video calls.
+If you want to review or listen to the calls offline, or if you miss a call, you are able to download both the audio and video from the call so you will own it forever.

 4. Private Membership Site with Easy Access to All Training Materials